andrewfrueh/PowderOfLife/README.md

 ![Kendrick - made with Powder Of Life](Documentation/IMG_0468_200px.jpg)

+Kendrick is an experimental musical instrument with MIDI output.
+The big lever controls scale position, and the three knobs control transposition, rhythm, and chromatic tuning.
+It is made with laser cut plywood, 3D printed parts, rotary encoders, an Arduino Nano, a MIDI jack, a custom PCB, and the Powder Of Life framework.
+It is voiced here by a Korg Volca FM synthesizer.

 #### Valentino

 ![Valentino - made with Powder Of Life](Documentation/IMG_0474_200px.jpg)

+Valentino is an autonomous driving robot made with laser cut plywood, 3D printed parts, ultrasonic distance sensors, an Arduino Nano, an RC car battery, plastic gear motors and a driver (from Pololu Robotics) and the Powder Of Life framework.

 ## How do I get started?